arlonproj/arlon/docs/design.md

   the control plane and the initial number of nodes of the data plane.
 - The pod networking technology (under discussion: this may be moved to a bundle because most if not all CNI providers can be installed as manifests)

+Basecluster manifest consists of :

+- A predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc. to be deployed in the current namespace.
+- The specific infrastructure provider to be used (e.g aws).ß
+- Kubernetes verion
+- Cluster templates/ flavors that need to be used for creating the cluster manifest (e.g eks, eks-managedmachinepool).

 ## Profile